rfo909/CFT/doc/Doc.md

 identifiers.

-Since identifiers are separated by space, we also need to match whitespace.
+If identifiers are separated by space, we also need to match whitespace.
 Since we are not interested in whitespace, we assign whitespace tokens a negative token type, as those get automatically ignored.

 ```
 # Identifiers
+# --
 "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ_" =>firstChars
 firstChars+"0123456789" =>innerChars
 ident = Lib.Text.Lexer.Node(firstChars)